oschweitzer/learning-resources/angular_lesson.md

 ## Pipes

 In Angular, a `Pipe` is a feature allowing to transform output in your templates.
 A Pipe is used in the template through the `|` operator.
-Angular provides some built-in pipes and you can of course write your own pipes.
+Angular provides some built-in pipes, and you can of course write your own pipes.

 ```html
 <p>{{ myVariable | uppercase }}</p>